bkoz/documentum/README.md

 Once a user has been [configured to access the OpenShift internal registry](https://docs.openshift.com/container-platform/3.6/install_config/registry/accessing_registry.html#access-user-prerequisites), use an external Docker client to push the Documentum images to the OpenShift registry.
 This will create the necessary OpenShift image streams.
-Below is an example.
+Below is an example (set `REG_HOST` to match your environment).

 ```
 TOKEN=`oc whoami -t`